MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 Some aspects of your app's UI will automatically adapt across devices.
 Your app's user-experience design, however, may need to adapt depending on the device the app is running on.
 For example, a photo app could adapt its UI when running on a small, handheld device to ensure that usage is ideal for single-handed use.
 When a photo app is running on a desktop computer, the UI should adapt to take advantage of the additional screen space.

-## There's one store for all devices
+### There's one store for all devices

 A unified app store makes your app available on Windows 10 devices such as PC, tablet, Xbox, HoloLens, Surface Hub, and Internet of Things (IoT) devices.
 You can submit your app to the store and make it available to all types of devices, or only those you choose.
 You submit and manage all your apps for Windows devices in one place.
 Have a C++ desktop app that you want to modernize with UWP features and sell in the Microsoft store?
 That's okay, too.

 UWP apps integrate with [Application Insights](https://azure.microsoft.com/services/application-insights/) for detailed telemetry and analytics—a crucial tool for understanding your users and improving your apps.

+UWP apps can be packaged with [MSIX](https://docs.microsoft.com/windows/msix/) and distributed via the Microsoft Store, or in other ways.
+MSIX allows apps to be updated no matter how they are distributed, see [Update non-Store published app packages from your code](https://docs.microsoft.com/windows/msix/non-store-developer-updates).

 ### Monetize your app